-Sweet Hawaiian barbecue, pineapple and teriyaki served on a Hawaiian roll, perfect for tailgating or entertaining!
+Simple Slow Cooker sweet Hawaiian barbecue, pineapple and teriyaki served on a Hawaiian roll, perfect for meals, tailgating or entertaining!

 Although it would have been easy to make one of Lynn’s many snack mixes or dips for this challenge, I decided to go a different route, and do sandwiches.
-Anything that I can re-heat on a grill or keep warm in the crock pot works for our sometime frigid tailgates.
+Anything that I can re-heat on a grill or keep warm in the crockpot works for our sometimes frigid tailgates.
 Warm food is always welcome in November — it’s amazing what you can eat with wool mittens on! 😉

 I had to make a few changes to Lynn’s recipe, based on the availability of the ingredients I could find here.
 I am so excited with how these turned out, we had leftovers, and I froze them and sent them down to school with my son to eat later on.
 He was happy about that!